lagdo/ui-builder/README.md

 ### Usage

-The app UI components are built using the functions of the `BuilderInterface`.
+The `BuilderInterface` defines the functions that are use to build the UI components.
 In this example, it is passed as parameter to the `View` class constructor.

 ```php